-Before you decide whether to take your laptop to Spiti Valley, ask yourself the question of whether it is absolutely necessary to do so – after all, you are on a holiday trying to escape the mad routine.
+Before you decide whether to take your laptop to Spiti Valley, ask yourself the question of whether it is necessary to do so – after all, you are on a holiday trying to escape the mad routine.

 If you think you can catch up on some pending office work, do note that the internet is sporadic and you may not be able to do it.
 If you are carrying it just to transfer pictures, it would make more sense to carry extra memory cards rather than risk carrying a laptop and it getting crushed or lost.

-If you decide that you absolutely need your laptop for whatever reason, please adhere to the following to ensure its safety:
+If you decide that you need your laptop for whatever reason, please adhere to the following to ensure its safety:

 Spiti valley shares an international border with Tibet (China-TAR) and falls in the Inner Line Permit (ILP) regime.
-However, unlike Ladakh or Sikkim, you don’t any special permits as such.
+However, unlike Ladakh or Sikkim, you don’t have any special permits as such.

 When you enter Spiti, you will have to make an entry (at Sumdo if coming from Shimla side OR at Losar, if coming from Manali side), and if demanded, produce your government ID like passport, Voters ID, etc, to show you are an Indian citizen.
 If you are a foreign national, then you will need a Protected Area Permit (PAP) to enter Spiti.

 You can get your PAP from Shimla if you are coming from that side.
 Else, you can get it from Kaza if you come via the Manali side.
 Apart from this, you do not need any permit to visit Spiti.
 For more details on Spiti PAP, please read here.